pbhogan/TinyJSON/README.md

 }
 ```

+The non-collection `Variant` subclasses are `ProxyBoolean`, `ProxyNumber` and `ProxyString`.
+A variant can also be `null`.

+Any `Variant` object can be directly encoded to JSON by calling its `ToJSON()` method or passing it to `JSON.Dump()`.

 ## Notes

 This project was developed with pain elimination and lightweight size in mind.
-That said, it should be able able to handle reasonable amounts of reasonable data at reasonable speeds.
+It should be able to handle reasonable amounts of reasonable data at reasonable speeds, but it's not meant for massive data sets.

-My primary use case for this library is with Mono and Unity3D (currently version 4), so compatibility is focused there, though it should work with most modern C# environments.
+The primary use case for this library is with Unity3D, so compatibility is focused there, though it should work with most modern C# environments.

+It has been used in several published games.
+It's good for preferences, level and progress data, etc.

 ## Meta